Ayushkj07/Reverse-Shell-Bind-Shell-Cybersecurity-Lab/README.md

 ## 📖 Introduction

-A shell provides an interface for interacting with an operating system through commands.
-In cybersecurity, unauthorized shell access can allow an attacker to interact with a compromised system remotely.
+A shell is a command-line interface that allows users to communicate with an operating system by entering commands.
+In cybersecurity, if an attacker gains unauthorized shell access, they can remotely control and interact with a target system.

-This project focuses on understanding two common shell communication concepts: **Reverse Shell** and **Bind Shell**.
-The practical demonstrations were performed in an isolated lab environment using **Kali Linux** and **Metasploitable 2**.
+This project explains the concepts of Reverse Shell and Bind Shell through practical experiments carried out in a safe and isolated lab environment using Kali Linux and Metasploitable 2.

-The project also includes basic network connectivity testing, TCP communication using Netcat, shell verification, and network traffic analysis using Wireshark.
-The main goal is to understand how these connections work from both an offensive and defensive perspective and how suspicious shell activity can be detected and mitigated.
+The project also covers basic network connectivity testing, TCP communication using Netcat, verification of shell connections, and network traffic monitoring with Wireshark.
+The objective is to understand how reverse and bind shells establish communication, recognize their behavior on a network, and learn methods to detect and prevent suspicious shell activity from a security perspective..

 ## 🧪 Lab Environment